olga-demidko/documentation/docs/guide/pipeline-integration/ticketing-systems/ticketing-overview.md

     * [Monday](guide/pipeline-integration/ticketing-systems/integrating-with-nexploit/monday.md)
     * [GitLab Boards](guide/pipeline-integration/ticketing-systems/integrating-with-nexploit/gitlab.md)

-2. Associate the connected repository(ies) with a specific Nexploit project, and then add the associated repositories to a new scan within the specified project.
+2. Associate the connected repository(ies) with a specific Nexploit project, and then select the associated repositories for a new scan.
 To do that, go to the [Adding to Nexploit Project](guide/pipeline-integration/ticketing-systems/adding-to-project.md) section.